irfancharania/Media-Directory-Cleaner/fsharp_development_guide.md

 - Use single-case discriminated unions for type safety
 - Smart constructors with validation return `Result<T, Error>`
 - Private constructors prevent invalid instances
+- Use `internal` for infrastructure-only constructors

 ## Technology Stack

 ### Core Libraries
-- **FsToolkit.ErrorHandling** - utility library to work with the Result type in F#, and allows you to do clear, simple and powerful error handling
+- **FsToolkit.ErrorHandling** - utility library to work with the Result type in F#
 - **Argu** - declarative CLI argument parser for F# console applications

 ### Testing
-- **FsUnit** - F#-first unit testing framework
-- **Unquote** - Write F# unit test assertions as quoted expressions, get step-by-step failure messages for free
+- **Unquote** - F#-idiomatic assertions with quotations, provides step-by-step failure messages
+- **FsCheck** - Property-based testing for invariants and edge cases

 ## Coding Standards

 ### DO ✅

+** NuGet package/Library use **
+- Use built-in libraries where applicable (e.g. for email validation with System.Net.Mail.MailAddress)
+- Use standard libraries for functions where applicable (e.g. FsToolkit.ErrorHandling, Argu, etc)

 **Type Design**
 - Use constrained types for domain primitives
 - Single-case DUs for IDs and value objects
 - Smart constructors with validation
 - Explicit type annotations on public functions
+- Use `internal` constructors when type should only be created by infrastructure layer

 **Function Design**
 - Keep functions small (< 20 lines ideal)